squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: expand {+, @macro_id | @macro_application }

-    Expand all occurences of the given macros in both the conclusion and hypotheses of the goal, either fully specified with an action or simply a type of macro.
+    Expand all occurences of the given macros in both the conclusion and proof-context, either fully specified with an action or simply a type of macro.

 .. tacn:: expandall

-    Expand all possible macros in the current goal's hypotheses and conclusion.
+    Expand all possible macros in the current proof-context and conclusion.

 .. tacn:: fa {|@position | {+, @fa_arg}}